bn4t/bn4t.me/content/post/setting-up-wireguard-on-ubuntu.md

 For this step you need to have Wireguard installed on your client.
 For Ubuntu you can follow the installation steps from above.
 Instructions for other platforms can be found on [the official Wireguard Website](https://www.wireguard.com/install/).

-Next we execute following command in the `/etc/wireguard/` directory to generate the client's private and public key.
+On the client we execute following command in the `/etc/wireguard/` directory to generate the client's private and public key.

 ````
 sudo wg genkey | sudo tee privatekey | sudo wg pubkey > publickey